backbone-cord/backbone-cord.github.io/README.md

 The following observer syntax is supported in addition to a normal function:

-* key for a view property that is a function which will be used as the observer callback
+* key for a function on the view to use as a callback
-* key for a view property
+* key used to call setValueForKey()
-* subviewkey.property - only supports subviews chains for deep nesting with the dot syntax nested not properties of properties.
+* _subviewkey.property - only supports subviews chains for deep nesting with the dot syntax nested not properties of properties.

 Getting/Setting Values
 -------------------------------